lmken/Collection-Scorer/README.txt

 must be made per wallet to retrieve native token balance.
 As a result, processing of large collections can take a long time.
 Re-architecting this application using a language that supports multi-threading (such as Go) is currently of high priority.
 For more information during the score computation process in these development stages, please refer to the console after clicking 'Submit'.
 4.)
-For quick and easy testing, here is the contract address to the Pixel Vault Core NFT Collection: 0xFb10b1717C92e9cc2d634080c3c337808408D9E1
+For quick and easy testing, here is the contract address to the Pixel Vault Core NFT Collection: 0xFb10b1717C92e9cc2d634080c3c337808408D9E1.

 TODO:
 - Parallel processing for the wallet API calls (potential re-architecture to background processing.
-Potentially a change in language (Go?))
+Potentially a change in language (Go?)).
-- Increase error-handling capabilities
+- Increase error-handling capabilities.
 - Add a loading animation since it takes time to compute a score.
 - Implement a cached "rankings" list of pre-computed collection scores that can be displayed upon page-load.
 This will allow for more context when generating scores.
 New rankings may be computed and re-cached once per 24h.